 Georg concludes “Fintech offers a unique opportunity to radically transform the industry.
 Young startups are already challenging the incumbents and our students will be on the forefront of this technological revolution in South Africa.
 Our focus on entrepreneurship means that we will change the students’ mindset so that they not only want to go out and ‘get’ a job, but also to go out and create a job – or a hundred.”

 This could be a good program and South Africa wants to be on top of it.
 If they deepen the entrepreneurship component of this degree, South Africa’s role as Africa’s heart of finance will remain unchallenged.
 Yet, it is very debatable that you can use a Master’s degree program framework to create great fintech entrepreneurs.
 I still believe that the core pillars, in unlocking creativity, take place at undergraduate education.
 But one thing is clear: if the students improve their data science capabilities, they will have the world open to them, not just in finance but in many other areas.
 Data, they say, is one of the pillars of the 21st century commerce.
-Knowing how to manipulate it is a skill of our time.
+Knowing how to manipulate it is a skill of our time.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).